James Daniel Phillips

 M, b.
 7 May 1894, d.
 9 February 1974

-Worth was born on 7 May 1894 at Lafayette, Florida, United States.1 He was the son of James H. Sullivan and Sallie A. Land.
-He married Cora L. Miller, on 21 October 1914 at Lafayette, Florida, United States.2 Worth died on 9 February 1974 at Lafayette, Florida, United States, at age 79.
-His body was buried on 12 February 1974 at Midway Baptist Church, Lafayette, Florida, United States.3
+Worth S. Sullivan was the son of James H. Sullivan and Sallie A. Land.
+He married Cora L. Miller, on 21 October 1914 at Lafayette, Florida, United States.1 Worth died on 9 February 1974 at Lafayette, Florida, United States, at age 79.
+His body was buried on 12 February 1974 at Midway Baptist Church, Lafayette, Florida, United States.2

 Citations